 In recent years, there has a been a shift in the way we view pain.
 Terminology such as “pain management” and “painkillers” have clouded the water; we see pain as something to be eliminated, treated, masked, and sometimes even ignored.

 Pain is our body’s way of speaking to us.
 Pain is a detailed and powerful signal, and in most cases, its role is to point a finger at some sort of injury or physiological issue within the body and get our attention so the issue can be addressed, treated, and healed.
 In our active, quick-moving lifestyles, we tend to want to ignore the issue and often we opt for the path of least resistance – masking these symptoms with medication.
 Eventually we can’t ignore the problem and maintain a good quality of life.

-Determining the root cause of the symptom of pain is of absolute necessity.
+Determining the root cause of the pain is an absolute necessity.
 Pain in the abdomen could signal an appendix about to rupture.
-Pain in the foot could be a sign of a stress fracture from overuse, that could easily become a complete break.
-Depending on context, a lingering headache could be a sign of trauma or concussion that is critical to be addressed.
+Pain in the foot could be a sign of a stress fracture from overuse that could easily become a complete break.
+Depending on context, a lingering headache could be a sign of trauma or concussion or even a brain tumor that is critical to be addressed.

-Even though there’s a variety of quick-fix options available to mask or relieve the pain we experience, it’s of utmost importance to determine why this signal exists.
-To live a productive, healthy life, the best course of action is to find a way to support our body’s natural healing mechanisms.
-Luckily, technology has provided us with these new and effective techniques to aid in our healing processes.
+Even though there’s a variety of quick-fix options available to mask or relieve the pain we experience, the better approach is to determine why a pain signal exists in the first place, and give the body the attention it is asking for.
 Listen to your body’s signal, and help it heal—don’t just ignore its message!